gambhir/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I started by driving 2 laps clockwise and then drove counter-clockwise.
 Also would some times run into issues on the bridge so I collected extra data back and forth on that section.
 I collected data in several different ways.
-I collected steering angles using different input methods.
-First was a mouse then a keyboard and finally a PS4 controller.
-The PS4 controller gave me the best results with the least amount of data.

 Here are a few random images from the training set left, center, and then right.
 ![alt text][image2]